velvia/links/rust.md

 [cheats.rs](https://cheats.rs) - Awesome quick ref.

 * [Rust Design Patterns](https://rust-unofficial.github.io/patterns/intro.html) - super helpful resource
+* [What you Can't Do in Rust and What To Do Instead](https://blog.logrocket.com/what-you-cant-do-in-rust-and-what-to-do-instead/) - great guide for anti-patterns
 * [Rust: A Unique Perspective](https://limpet.net/mbrubeck/2019/02/07/rust-a-unique-perspective.html) - comprehensive summary about Rust ownership from angle of unique access, covers RC/Arc etc.
 * [Rust is for Professionals](https://gregoryszorc.com/blog/2021/04/13/rust-is-for-professionals/) - great perspective on what makes Rust unique and so appealing
 * [Tour of Rust's Standard Library Traits](https://github.com/pretzelhammer/rust-blog/blob/master/posts/tour-of-rusts-standard-library-traits.md) - really great detailed guide with an explanation about traits, generics, associated types, etc.